d-exclaimation/tetr-a-gone/README.md

 ![Facing each other](https://vincent-shared-files.netlify.app/images/funkits.jpg)

-<small>Make sure the controls are either on the right or bottom side of the funkit from each player point of view</small>
+<small>Make sure the controls are either on the right or bottom side of the funkit from each player's point of view</small>

 The display will be **the combined of the LED matrix displays on both board**.

-Each player will start on their **bottom corner**  of the LED display.
+Each player will start on their **bottom left corner**  of the LED display.

 ### Playing